 The most adorable little smartphone

-Look at the Moto E—just look at it.
+ok at the Moto E—just look at it.
 It’s simply adorable.
 It’s not as customizable as its flagship counterpart, the Moto X, but you can easily swap out the bumpers to add your own little flair.
-(And if you get really desperate for customization, there’s always Washi Tape.)
+(And if you get really desperate for customization, there’s always shi Tape.)

-Its rubbery backside will keep it from sliding out of your hand and it fits into almost any pocket or purse.
+Its rubbery backside will keep it from sliding out of your h it fits into almost any pocket or purse.
 The phone is otherwise very bare-bones.

 That’s the point of the Moto E: keep it simple.
-If all you’re looking for is a decidedly plain-looking, candybar-style smartphone, this is most certainly it.
+If all you’re looking for is a decidedly plain-looking, cybar-style smartphone, this is most certainly it.

 A display that’s good enough

-The Moto E is powered by a 1.2GHz quad-core Snapdragon 410 processor and 1GB of RAM.
-It’s capable for checking email, using Google Maps to navigate around a foreign city, or playing through several rounds of My Vegas Slots.
-The hardware supports 64-bit instructions and the Moto E ships with Android Lollipop right out of the box, which Motorola promises to update on time.
+The Moto E is powered by a 1.2GHz quad-core Snapdragon 410 processor 1GB of RAM.
+It’s capable for checking email, using Maps to navigate around a foreign city, or playing through several rounds of My Vegas Slots.
+The hardware supports 64-bit instructions the Moto E ships with Android llipop right out of the box, which Motorola promises to update on time.

 As a phone—an actual phone to have conversations with—the Moto E is solid.
-I used it to make phone calls on the Orange network while I was overseas for Mobile World Congress and very clearly heard the person on the other line.
+I used it to make phone calls on the Orange network while I was overseas for Mobile rld Congress very clearly heard the person on the other line.
 It was the same in the on the AT&T network, too.

 It makes sense that manufacturers will skimp on something like stereo sound, heavy-duty processors, or all-metal construction when they’re piecing together an inexpensive phone, but to completely skimp on the camera seems like a crime against humanity.

-Think about it: the majority of consumers purchasing the Moto E are either first-time smartphone buyers or those who can’t afford the whole kit-and-caboodle.
-It’s also likely that they won’t be buying cheap point-and-shoot either, and that their camera phone is how they plan to capture memories.
+Think about it: the majority of consumers purchasing the Moto E are either first-time smartphone buyers or those who can’t afford the whole kit–caboodle.
+It’s also likely that they won’t be buying cheap point–shoot either, that their camera phone is how they plan to capture memories.